 FIND MORE THAN 12 000 ITEMS

-Considering the fact that IKEA consumes so much resources it is not that surprising that they offer more than 12,000 items isn’t it?
+Considering the fact that IKEA consumes so many resources it is not that surprising that they offer more than 12,000 items, isn’t it?

 BILLY THE BOOKCASE

 That’s the most successful piece of furniture IKEA has on its catalogue.
 More than 500 000 Billy bookcases are sold for a single month in 2012!
 According to buzzfeed, one billy bookcase piece of furniture is being sold every 10 seconds and an IKEA furniture assembly company is booked every half an hour.

 LÖVET was the first flat pack unit in IKEA’s catalogue back in 1956.
 Rumors have it that soon Ingvar’s home furnishing super store is about to restart its first flat pack item!

 It all started when somebody had to take of all legs of a LÖVET table in order to fit the whole piece of furniture into a car.
 Now ain’t that familiar.
 When you think about it a diy furniture hack gave birth to the whole IKEA concept of furniture being sold disassembled.

 More than 80% of all units, items and inventory in general, stay the same in all IKEA home furnishing shops around the world.
 In the beginning of 2015 those are exactly 351 stores in 46 countries.
 This is one of the most impressive facts about IKEA.
 The flat pack furniture company expands rapidly!